What's this all About?

 DR. SEUSS DAY

-About once per month we surprise students and staff with PANCAKE DAY!!
+About once per semester, we surprise students and staff with PANCAKE DAY!!
 The first thing in the morning we get a small team of student volunteers to set up everything, mix the batter, fire up 6 electric skillets, and start cooking.
 We usually attract about 500 students into the library and hand out over 1,200 pancakes – all within two hours.

 MOSAIC MIRROR WALL

-Mr. McQueen finagled a great deal on huge mirrors at a garage sale.
+McLain's former librarian, Mr. McQueen finagled a great deal on huge mirrors at a garage sale.
 With the help of a couple dozen students, the mirrors were broken apart, and glued onto the wall with Liquid Nails.
 The area in between the mirrors was filled in with dry wall plaster and then sanded and smoothed.
 Abstract objects appear throughout the mosaic.

 It may not sound like a big deal, but students love and appreciate coming to the library for some free water.
 On a typical day, our library will go through 2 or 3, 5-gallon water jugs.